Power BI workspace filtering

 • Although you can limit which workspaces are processed and ingested, you can't limit which workspaces are uploaded to the Collibra Data Lineage service instance.
 The raw metadata from all workspaces is uploaded.

-Tip You can use the deleteRawMetadataAfterProcessing property in your lineage harvester configuration file, to automatically delete the uploaded raw metadata that you don't want to ingest in Data Catalog.
+Tip You can use the deleteRawMetadataAfterProcessing property in your lineage harvester (deprecated) configuration file, to automatically delete the uploaded raw metadata that you don't want to ingest in Data Catalog.

 Note The metadata of inactive and personal workspaces is not harvested or uploaded to the Collibra Data Lineage service instance.
 An inactive workspace is one for which no reports or dashboards have been viewed in the past 60 days.
 My workspace is the personal workspace for any Power BI customer to work with their own, personal content.